Northern lights at Vestrahorn

 Background Story

-We had a day of clear skies on our workshop.
-We chased the sunset to Stokksnes, but were disappointed to see the sun drop below thick horizon clouds about 45 mins early.
+We had a day of clear skies in our workshop.
+We chased the sunset to Stokksnes, but were disappointed to see the sun drop below thick horizon clouds about 45 minutes early.
 The late afternoon light can be perfect from Stokksnes in winter.

 We stayed until the colours disappeared and went for a swim and lunch in the nearby town of Höfn.

-As there is normally a couple of hours between sunset and the appearance of the Northern Lights, the plan was to waste time in the swimming pool and have a leisurely evening meal.
-Several soaks in the ice bucket and a hearty reindeer burger later, we found ourselves looking at a Aurora forecast on the decline.
+As there is normally a couple of hours between sunset and the appearance of the Northern Lights, the plan was to waste time in the swimming pool, and have a leisurely evening meal.
+Several soaks in the ice bucket and one hearty reindeer burger later, we found ourselves looking at an Aurora forecast on the decline.
 Not to be defeated, we decided to head back to Vestrahorn anyway with a view to doing star trails or some form of night photography.
+It is always worth remembering that forecasts are not reality, but going outside is.

 The best time for Auroras